bitwarden/help/_articles/directory-connector/ldap-directory.md

    |Username|The Distinguished Name of an administrative user that the application will use when connecting to the directory server.<br><br>For Active Directory, the user should be a member of the built-in administrators group.|`cn=admin,cn=users,dc=ad,dc=company,dc=com`<br><br>`company\admin`|
    |Password|The password of the user specified above.
 The password is safely stored in the operating system's native credential manager.||

-5. In the **Account** section, select Organization to connect to your directory from the dropdown.

 ## Configure Sync Options

 {% callout success %}